revhappy/GPT4FreeCAD/README.md

 # GPT-4-FreeCAD

+# GPT-4-FreeCAD

 This repository contains a FreeCAD Add-On that integrates OpenAI's GPT model to generate Python scripts for creating 3D shapes based on user input.

 ## Installation

+1. Open a terminal or command prompt with administrator privileges.
-1. Clone this repository into a folder on your desktop.
+2. Clone this repository directly into the FreeCAD Mod folder:

+git clone https://github.com/revhappy/GPT4FreeCAD.git "C:\Program Files\FreeCAD 0.20\Mod\GPT4FreeCAD"

-2. Add your OpenAI API key to the `gpt4intergration.py` file.
+3. Add your OpenAI API key to the `gpt4intergration.py` file.
-3. Copy all files into the FreeCAD Mod folder, generally found at this path: `C:\Program Files\FreeCAD 0.20\Mod`.
-Grant admin privileges if necessary.
 4. Open a command prompt and navigate to the FreeCAD bin folder:

+cd "C:\Program Files\FreeCAD 0.20\bin"

 5. Install the `requests` library:

+python -m pip install requests

 ## Usage